Graduate Program Admission Information

 Where can I complete my externships?

-What happens after I graduate with a graduate degree in SLP?
+What happens after I graduate?

-On other sections of our website you can find information about
+On other sections of our website you can find information about:

-a. our PRAXIS pass rate
+a.
+PRAXIS pass rate

-b. our program completion rate
+b.
+Program completion rate

 c.
 Employment rate of students who have completed our program, and some of the settings in which they work.